EuroProofNet/europroofnet.github.io/_pages/grants.md

   - Details of the STSM (title and dates)
   - Goals of the STSM (max 200 words)
   - Working plan (max 500 words)
-  - Expected outputs and contribution to the Action MoU [objectives and deliverables](../description) (max 500 words) [clearly indicate the main WG it contributes to]
+  - Expected outputs and contribution to the Action MoU [objectives and deliverables](../description) (max 500 words).
+Clearly indicate the main WG it contributes to.
 - A letter from the host confirming that he or she will receive the applicant.
-- A quote for the travel.
-- A quote for the accommodation.
+- A quote for the travel (screen capture).
-- A short document justifying the requested total amount.

-Be careful to check flight/train tickets and accommodations that you can modify or cancel for free or at little cost (possibly by taking some insurance) because EuroProofNet provides you with the requested grant and nothing more.
+Be careful to check flight/train tickets and accommodations that you can modify or cancel for free or at little cost (possibly by taking some insurance).
 After acceptance, you are responsible to buy your flight/train tickets and accommodations by youself.
-Every expense above the requested ammount will be at your charge as EuroProofNet provides you with the requested amount only.

 **Selection criteria**